 The fastest, most direct way to obtain emergency assistance is to dial 911.

 The above procedures are to be used when reporting any emergency situation that requires an immediate response from Law Enforcement or Emergency Medical Services.
+This could include a medical or mental health emergency, a crime in progress and any situation where someone is in immediate danger of harm or self-harm.

 In an emergency situation, notification will begin and may use one or all of these components: